RaidasGrisk/tf2-fots/README.md

 ![Loss](misc/loss.bmp?raw=true)

 The loss of detection part started to flatten,
-so I increased the relative size of gradients of this branch.
+so I experimented with the relative weights of
-So far it looks like this does not hurt the recognition loss
-and detection loss is decreasing much faster.
+losses from both branches when computing grads.

+This results in shifting the trade-off between
+what will the model learn more: detect or recognize.
 That is why the sudden drop in detection loss.

 # TODO